 If your parent or aging loved one is experiencing emotional difficulties, it is important to find out if a serious problem exists.
 An accurate diagnosis is the key to effective treatment and can prevent years of needless suffering for elderly patients and their families.

 Brunswick Place staff will:

 - Provide an accurate assessment

 - Develop an effective treatment and aftercare plan

 - Work with individuals to restore appropriate ADL (Activities of Daily Living) levels

 The treatment team at Brunswick Place is comprised of caring professionals who specialize in the area of geriatrics and genuinely enjoy working with the older population.
-They bring a strong commitment to help restore the geriatric patient to a level of optimal functioning.
-The team consists of a psychiatrist, registered nurses, social workers, activities therapists and other mental health professionals.
+They bring a strong commitment to helping restore the geriatric patient to a level of optimal functioning.
+Our team consists of a psychiatrist, registered nurses, social workers, activities therapists and other mental health professionals.
 An internal medicine physician also provides supervision of each patient to ensure timely physical assessment and treatment.
-Because geriatric medical and emotional problems are often interrelated, we value and invite medical professionals involved in the patient care to contribute to the treatment planning process.
+Because geriatric medical and emotional problems are often interrelated, we value and invite medical professionals already involved in the patient’s care to contribute to the treatment planning process.